Elmosoftware/propel-api/product-backlog.md

 # Propel Product Backlog
-Not a real product Backlog here, but just a way to note on some interesting ideas for the future that were not included in the last version.
+Not a real product Backlog here, but just a way to note on some interesting ideas and pending work for the future that were not included in the last release.

 ## OPEN BUGS